codefordenver/waterbeacon/README.md

 Create the waterbeacon database by running `createdb waterbeacon`

-When that completes, run `./manage.py migrate --settings=settings.dev` to create a local SQLite db instance for developnent.
+When that completes, run ./manage.py migrate --settings=settings.dev to create a local postgres db instance for development.

+(skip) To get all the new data from the EPA, you can run ./manage.py get_epa_state_data --settings=settings.dev.
+This needs to be updated to truncate/handle updates.

+Optionally populate the rawdata app with EPA data by running ./manage.py import_epa_state_data --settings=settings.dev.

 Finally, run `./manage.py runserver --settings=settings.dev` to kick off a dev server.